skyfe79/Awesome/README.md

 - [OCPDFGen](https://github.com/ocrickard/OCPDFGen) - PDF from HTML generation library for iOS
 - [JASidePanels](https://github.com/gotosleep/JASidePanels) - Reveal side ViewControllers similar to Facebook/Path's menu
 - [CocosBuilder](https://github.com/cocos2d/CocosBuilder) - CocosBuilder, the visual editor for cocos2d
-- [EnterTheMatrix](https://github.com/mpospese/EnterTheMatrix) - The sample application to accompany my conference talk "Enter The Matrix" on matrix transformations.
-Abstract: Matrix transformations can make your user interfaces come to life: translate, scale, and rotate.
-Each on its own is relatively simple and straightforward.
-Yet many developers are daunted when 2 or more operations need to be combined.
-What if you need to rotate or zoom about an off-center (or even off-screen) point?
-How do you combine multiple transformations into a single animation?
-Learn everything you need to know to get started with complex matrix transformations in CoreGraphics and CoreAnimation.
 - [CCNode-SFGestureRecognizers](https://github.com/krzysztofzablocki/CCNode-SFGestureRecognizers) - Adding UIGestureRecognizers to cocos2d, painless.
 - [UICircularSlider](https://github.com/Zedenem/UICircularSlider) - an iOS UISlider which displays value in a circle / pie.
 - [CLAnimation](https://github.com/rickytan/CLAnimation) - a cocos2d-like animation API based on CAAnimation of UIView (not finished yet, can you help me?)